Thanks to your support, my eight-year-old grandson Ryley spent two whole weeks this past summer smiling from ear-to-ear.

-I hope you will consider donating to Amici Camping Charity today so that more children like Ryley can just be kids again.
+I hope you will recommit your support to Amici Camping Charity today so that more children like Ryley can just be kids again.

 Ryley returned from camp much more independent and able to take better care of himself.
 Even something as simple as showering independently may seem small to some, but as a single guardian, it has made a world of difference to us.